to the RM Riley Technical Tips

 An oil leak from the head gasket behind the exhaust system is a common

 sight - here's how to cure it.
-Note also the paragraph below the
+Seizure of the exhaust

 picture which explains why big ends fail.

 Many owners of 1½ litre cars have already removed the hot